hedgeplus-io/doc/docs/intro.md

 slug: /
 ---

-# HedgePlus
+# Hinges

-:::tip HedgePlus ❤️ Feedback
+:::tip Hinges ❤️ Feedback

 If you have any ideas to improve the docs please make an [issue](https://github.com/hedgeplus-io/docs/issues/new), discuss in the [Discord](https://discord.gg/XUG5CHEH)